Jiraphat-Inchan/jiraphat-Inchan/README.md

 Hi 👋 My name is jiraphat Inchan
 ================================

-🎓:I am currently studying at Rajamangala University of Technology Lanna (RMUTL)
+I am currently studying at Rajamangala University of Technology Lanna (RMUTL)

 * 🌍  I'm based in Thailand
 * ✉️  You can contact me at [aaazzzo403@gmail.com](mailto:aaazzzo403@gmail.com)